Lightning-Universe/lightning-flash/docs/source/reference/template.rst

 .. note:: We skip the first 14 lines as they are just the copyright notice.

-Our predict example uses a model pre-trained on the iris data.
+Our predict example uses a model pre-trained on the Iris data.

 .. literalinclude:: ../../../flash_examples/predict/template.py
     :language: python